Sharon Abrams Teen Parent School Program

 Click here to take a look at the special insert that was included in the Kennebec Journal and Morning Sentinel on the Teen Parent School Program's 40th anniversary.

 About the Sharon Abrams Teen Parent School Program

 The Sharon Abrams Teen Parent School Program at The Maine Children's Home is an alternative high school program for pregnant and parenting teens.
 Our school program has been in existence since 1974.
 Open to pregnant and parenting teens state-wide, it provides prenatal and parenting instruction along with academic and life skills courses.
 All students are registered as Waterville High School students and work toward earning a Waterville High School diploma.

-The Teen Parent School Program is located in Lunder Hall at The Maine Children's Home Dorothy "Bibby" Alfond Campus.
-There are four certified teachers on location, and other teachers from Waterville High School come to teach specific courses.
-A full-time clinician is available to support students with individual and group counseling.
+The Sharon Abrams Teen Parent School Program is located in Lunder Hall at The Maine Children's Home Dorothy "Bibby" Alfond Campus.
+There are five certified teachers on location, and other teachers from Waterville High School come to teach specific courses.
+A full-time clinician is available to support students with individual counseling.
 On-campus childcare is also available, free of cost, to students while enrolled in our program.

 Achieving financial and emotional independence is a tremendous feat in anyone's life.
 Early parenthood can make the journey more challenging but not hopeless.
 Our aim is to remove as many deterrents as possible and then to build on the strengths of each young parent.
 Our goal is to help teen parents understand the concept of positive parenting, to support and assist them as they learn to deal with troublesome issues, and to provide a high quality and relevant education so they can acquire the knowledge and skills to move forward in a healthy life style.